QuestPDF/QuestPDF-Documentation/docs/api-reference/text.md

 ## Letter spacing

-Letter spacing allows to increase or decrease space between characters.
+Letter spacing allows you to increase or decrease space between characters.
 This setting is useful when you want to make the text more compact (by decreasing letter spacing) or easier to read (by increasing letter spacing):
-- Value 0 corresponds to normal spacing defined by a font.
+- The value 0 corresponds to the normal spacing defined by a font.
 - Positive values create additional space.
 - Negative values reduce space between characters.